There once was a house called South Shore

-The cottage has been completely renovated ,with a cosy sitting room with stove, and newly upgraded kitchen, a beautiful bedroom with king size bed and a spacious bathroom.
+The cottage has been completely renovated and features a cosy sitting room with stove, a newly upgraded kitchen, a beautiful bedroom with king size bed and a spacious bathroom.

 It has no electricity (you will dine out on this place for months to come!), meals are prepared on a gas cooker and the cottage is lit by gas lamps — tuition will be given on arrival as to how to manage them.
-Heating and hot water is run from the stove, water is from a private spring (the fresh peaty water is filtered and safe to drink).
+Heating and hot water is run from the stove, water comes from a private spring (the fresh peaty water is filtered and safe to drink).

-A rib is used to transport you to the island on arrival and departure days.
-A Quad and Trailer will transport your luggage and provisions to your cottage then again on departure (South Shore only by boat) and there is the opportunity to leave the island on a Wednesday for sightseeing or shopping.
-Journeys outside this can be negotiated but subject to charge.
+- A RIB is used to transport you to the island on arrival and departure days.
+A quad and trailer will transport your luggage to your cottage then again on departure (South Shore only by boat).

-We provide, towels, bed linens, oven gloves and tea towels.
-We also provide you with essential amenities such as a starter pack of toilet roll, kindling firelighters and matches.
-If you run out of any amenities, you can buy them in our island shop.
+- We provide towels, bed linen, oven gloves, tea towels, salt and pepper, tin foil and cling film.
+We also provide you with essential amenities such as a starter pack of toilet roll, kindling, firelighters and matches.
+If you run out of any amenities, you can purchase extras from the Island Shop.

-For guests that would like to stay connected, we provide free wifi access from the village hall for all our cottages.
+- For guests who would like to stay connected, there is Wi-Fi access in the village hall.

 - All cottages are non-smoking.